-- The company will not pay any remuneration to its Non-Executive Directors except as meeting fee for attending the Board and its Committee Meetings. - The remuneration of directors & meeting fee for attending meeting of the Board of Directors or its committees shall from time to time be determine and approved by the Board of Directors. - The remuneration of Directors is paid as approved by the Board of Directors.
+- The company will not pay any remuneration to its Non-Executive Directors except as meeting fee for attending the Board and its Committee Meetings. - The remuneration of directors & meeting fee for attending meeting of the Board of Directors or its committees shall be determined and approved by the Board of Directors. - The remuneration of Directors is paid as approved by the Board of Directors.
 The remuneration package is designed to attract suitable candidate and talent on the Board.

-A Director is provided or reimbursed for all travelling, boarding, lodging and other expenses incurred by him for attending meetings of the Board, its committees and General Meetings of the company.
+A Director is provided or reimbursed for all travelling, boarding, lodging, and other expenses incurred by him for attending meetings of the Board, its committees and General Meetings of the company.

-Details of remuneration paid to executive directors of the company for the FY 2021, as required under regulation 34(3) of the Code of Corporate Governance Regulations, 2019; is provided at page number 54 of this report.
+Details of remuneration paid to executive directors of the company for the FY 2022, as required under regulation 34(3)of the Code of Corporate Governance Regulations, 2019; is provided at page number 53 of this report.